It’s “Who you know” that got me a Great Job in High School Electronics

 Good Luck or What?

 My youngest son says “that’s old school” when I tell him of some of the things I did long ago.
-Well something that’s old and never fails is the potential results from “who you know”.
+Well something that’s old and never fails is the potential result from “who you know”.
 Sometimes the results from “who you know” are far reaching and long lasting.

 “Back in the day” as a teenager I was heavily involved in electronics.
 My uncle Kenneth, who lived upstairs from us fixed radios, TVs, and other electronic equipment and I just sucked it all in.
-Electronics was running out of my brains.
+Electronics was running out of my brain.

 In my second year of high school I learned of a brand new technical high school.
 They had recently finished building it in Chicago where I lived.
 However, I was out of the district.
 There was no way I could go there.

 One day on my “ham radio” I heard a powerful signal that over-rode all the other signals on my shortwave radio.
 As it turned out, it was another amateur radio operator a few blocks away.
 I had to meet him.
 I didn’t know there were any other “hams” near me.
 Well a few days later I did meet him.

 He was a much older, sophisticated gentleman.
 When I saw his radio equipment I did a double-take.
 His setup was the most expensive and complete of any amateur radio operator I had ever met.
 I thought maybe one day maybe I could afford such an expensive top-of-the-line Collins equipment.